jfikar/xhpl-aarch64/README.md

 #### Odroid-M1

 I used a large 10cm fan on the passive heatsink.
 Temperature was under 47C.
-Otherwise the results were more scattered.
+Otherwise the results were lower and more scattered.
+It indicates thermal throttling with only the passiwe heatsink pointing up, even though the `/sys/devices/system/cpu/cpufreq/policy0/scaling_cur_freq` still reports the default frequency of 1.992GHz.
+The GFLOPs with the passive cooling were 13.3, so the frequency probably dropped to 1.757GHz.